rprouse/rprouse.github.io/resume.md

 Reliq Health Technologies is a rapidly growing technology company focused on developing innovative remote patient monitoring, care collaboration and telemedicine solutions for Community-Based Healthcare.

-- Built and led a 22 person agile teams working on multiple projects.
+- Rebooted the company's software development by building and leading a 22 person agile team working on multiple projects.
-- Reduced per customer Cloud hosting costs to 1/10th.
+- Through architectural and performance improvements, reduced per customer Cloud hosting costs to 1/10th.
-- Took an early startup application and refactored it to enterprise scale.
+- Refactored an early startup application bringing it to enterprise scale.
-- Optimized CI/CD processes to deliver code to production every sprint.
+- Optimized CI/CD processes to deliver value to our customers every sprint.
 - Created a requirements processes that coordinated the work of business, clinical and product management teams ensuring that development was working on business priorities.

 ### Software Development Manager, Bentley Systems &middot; Jun 2017 – Mar 2019